BirdeeHub/nixCats-nvim/README.md

 This project is a heavily modified version of the wrapNeovim/wrapNeovimUnstable functions provided by nixpkgs, to allow you to get right into a working and full-featured, nix-integrated setup based on your old configuration as quickly as possible without making sacrifices in your nix that you will need to refactor out later.

-All loading can be done from flake.nix, with the option of custom overlays for specifc things there should you need it (rare!).
+All loading can be done from [flake.nix](./flake.nix), with the option of custom overlays for specifc things there should you need it (rare!).
 Alternatively, you could import it as a module (nixos and/or home-manager)!
+It works the same way with either method.
 Then configure in the normal neovim scheme.

 The first main feature is the nixCats messaging system, which means you will not need to write ANY lua within your nix files (although you still can), and thus can use all the neovim tools like neodev that make configuring it so wonderful when configuring in your normal ~/.config/nvim